Best Cities

 Ever wake up in a city that smells like freshly-pulled espresso and feels like adventure is waiting around every corner?

 That’s Seattle for ya—one toe-tapping beat ahead of the rest of the caffeine-loving world.
-If you’re wondering what a perfect day in Seattle looks like, you’re in luck.
+If you’re wondering what a perfect day looks like in a city known for coffee culture and the coastline, you’re in luck.
 Lace up your walking shoes, loosen that belt a notch, and let’s squeeze every last drop out of 24 glorious hours on Puget Sound.

-7 AM – A Dawn-Patrol Latte
+7 AM – A Dawn-Patrol Latte: Dive Into Seattle’s Coffee Culture

 Sure, you could hit the green-and-white siren, but instead, why not start at Fulcrum Café in Belltown?
 The baristas there know their single-origin beans better than most folks know their own passwords.
-Plus, the lemon-curd pastries are downright dangerous.
-If you’re in the mood to sample more, Anchorhead, Elm, and Caffe Ladro are clustered close enough for an impromptu mini-crawl—perfect if you fancy yourself a “two-cups-before-breakfast” kind of adventurer.
+Plus, the lemon-curd pastries?
+Downright dangerous.

-Travel-pro tip: Order a “one-and-one.”
-It’s an espresso and its drip-brew sibling, so you can nerd out on flavor notes without looking like a snob.
+Travel pro tip: Order a “one-and-one.”
+That’s an espresso and its drip-brew sibling, so you can nerd out on flavor notes without looking like a total snob.

 Read More: Best Parks and Gardens in Seattle, Washington

-9 AM – Pike Place Magic
+9 AM – Pike Place Magic on the Coastline

-With caffeine now coursing through your veins, wander downhill to Pike Place Market.
-First, snap the obligatory photo under the neon clock.
-Then, dodge a flying salmon or two.
-After that, it’s snack time: Beecher’s mac, a slab of Ellenos yogurt, maybe a hot mini-doughnut you’ll swear was “for later.”
+With caffeine coursing through your veins, wander downhill to Pike Place Market.
+Snap the obligatory photo under the neon clock, then dodge a flying salmon or two.

 11 AM – The Overlook Walk Stroll